-When determining if your organization is an applicable large employer – which is also known as an ALE – you must measure your workforce by counting all your employees.
+When determining if your organization is an applicable large employer, you must measure your workforce by counting all your employees.
 However, there is an exception for seasonal workers.

 If an employer’s workforce exceeds 50 full-time employees for 120 days or fewer during a calendar year, and the employees in excess of 50 who were employed during that period of no more than 120 days were seasonal workers, the employer is not considered an applicable large employer.